jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Developer's reaction (confused)
 - [ ] Community saved
 - [ ] Brothers' choice (first selfless act)
+- Zack: "Screw college cash—let's pay off the debt like popping a cherry for good."
+- Kyle: "Feels weird giving it up—like blue balls but purposeful."

 ### Resolution
 - [ ] Daisy & Delia see the sacrifice